Hasandev08/Interview-questions/Interview.md

 we have 45 minutes calculated
 ```
 ## 2- Finding Even Odd number without if condition
-### Note: It is a psuedo code so there can be syntax errors
+### Note: It is a psuedo code so there can be syntax errors.
 ```
 const arr = ["Even", "Odd"]  //The positions of even and odd can't be changes as even=0 and odd=1 cin >> n;